smorantg2/tfm_traffic/README.md

 There's an example in this repository: *vehicles.json* .

-No images or other sensible information is saved about the vehicle.
+No images or other sensitive information is saved about the vehicle.
 The goal of this system is to extract traffic information for analysis at low cost and nothing else.

 ## Hardware